Home Equity Loan vs. Personal Loan: Which To Choose?

 Understanding the key differences between home equity loans vs. personal loans will allow you to make an informed decision about which option is right for your financial situation:

-• Collateral: Your home will serve as collateral with a home equity loan.
+- Collateral: Your home will serve as collateral for a home equity loan.
 Personal loans are unsecured, so you don’t risk losing your assets.

 What Are the Requirements for Home Equity Loans and Personal Loans?